balanced/balanced-docs/overview/rev1/getting_started.rst

   returns a dictionary of errors.
 Will return an empty dictionary if there are no errors.

-  :param bankAccountDataObject.routing_number: The bank routing number to validate
+  :param bankAccountDataObject.bank_code: The bank routing number to validate
   :param bankAccountDataObject.account_number: the account number to perform a sanity check on
   :param bankAccountDataObject.name: the name on the bank account to perform a sanity check on
   :returns: ``{}`` if all fields are valid, else a dictionary of errors otherwise.